lolcommits/lolcommits/README.md

 Then install with:

-	[sudo] gem install lolcommits
+	gem install lolcommits

-If you're using RVM (or rbenv), you can/should probably omit the sudo, but the default macOS Ruby install usually requires it.

-Lolcommits v0.8.1 was the last release to support Ruby < 2.0.
-If you'd like to use older Rubies try:

-    [sudo] gem install lolcommits --version 0.8.1   # for Ruby 1.9 [sudo] gem install lolcommits --version 0.7.0   # for Ruby 1.8

 ### Linux

-Install these dependencies using your package manager of choice, for example in Ubuntu:
+Install dependencies using your package manager of choice, for example in Ubuntu:

     sudo apt-get install mplayer imagemagick libmagickwand-dev